 Other Aid: Alternative Loans

-The Office of Student Financial Aid at East Stroudsburg University ahs the best interest of our student and parent borrowers as our primary concern and take student loan counseling very seriously.
+The Office of Student Financial Aid Services at East Stroudsburg University has the best interests of our student and parent borrowers as our primary concern and take student loan counseling very seriously.
 While there are a multitude of student loan companies offering hundreds of different products, features, benefits and incentives, we know that the average student/parent does not have the time, knowledge or resources to research all of the available options.
 We also know that promotion materials on websites developed by some lenders may appear misleading.

-ESU Office of Student Aid closely monitors the performance of all of our student loan lender partners to ensure the highest quality of service and products for our students and families.
+The Office of Student Financial Aid Services at ESU closely monitors the performance of all of our student loan lender partners to ensure the highest quality of service and products for our students and families.
 Our Preferred Lenders have demonstrated a commitment to providing the very best customer service, technology and borrower benefits.
 These lenders have worked collaboratively with the higher education community to continuously improve and augment the services we provide.
 They are committed to keeping borrower costs as minimal as possible.
 Our lenders provide detailed information about their product and services, allowing us to provide a side by side comparisons of each lenders' interest rates, fees, features and benefits.
-Most importantly, our Preferred lenders have worked collaboratively with the Office of Student Financial Aid to ensure that our borrowers are receiving the best product the industry has to offer.
+Most importantly, our Preferred lenders have worked collaboratively with the Office of Student Financial Aid Services to ensure that our borrowers are receiving the best product the industry has to offer.

 View ESU's recommended lender list for alternative loans at elmselect.com.
 Borrowers have the right to select any lender they choose.
 Recommended lenders have been selected based on competitive pricing, borrower benefits, and service to borrowers.

 You may setup a payment plan with the Student Account Office via your myESU portal.
 More information can be found through our Student Account Office webpage.